exercism/problem-specifications/exercises/affine-cipher/description.md

 Create an implementation of the affine cipher, an ancient encryption system created in the Middle East.

-The affine cipher is a type of monoalphabetic substitution cipher.
+The affine cipher is a type of mono-alphabetic substitution cipher.
 Each character is mapped to its numeric equivalent, encrypted with a mathematical function and then converted to the letter relating to its new numeric value.
-Although all monoalphabetic ciphers are weak, the affine cypher is much stronger than the atbash cipher, because it has many more keys.
+Although all mono-alphabetic ciphers are weak, the affine cipher is much stronger than the atbash cipher, because it has many more keys.

 The encryption function is: